JEFworks-Lab/jefworks-lab.github.io/_posts/2022-10-15-ethical-challenges-in-bme.md

 ## Course background and motivations

-The Ethical Challenge in Biomedical Engineering course is a semester-long course forst first year biomedical engineering PhD students.
+The Ethical Challenge in Biomedical Engineering course is a semester-long course for first year biomedical engineering PhD students.
 It is modeled after the discussions around ethical challenges in biomedical data analysis I would hold in my own lab meetings.
 I started holding these discussions in my lab meetings after noticing how our current course offerings in science, technology, engineering, and math (STEM) education was preparing our students with the hard quantitative skills to address challenging biomedical engineering problems but appeared to be lacking in terms of preparing our students with the intellectual framework for evaluating whether a problem is worth tackling in the first place and the ethical and moral considerations in the choices we must make in tackling these problems.
 Therefore, my goal for these discussions is to provide students with the space to begin exploring ethical gray areas that impact biomedical engineering through guided discussion and case studies.

 As faculty, [we hold the power and responsibility to teach in the context of our labs as well as the classroom](https://jean.fan/2022/06/16/academias-value-proposition.html).
 So when the BME department was looking to offer a new class for first years, I pitched to expand these discussions of ethical gray areas beyond my lab and into the bigger classroom.
-A side goal for the course in the classroom setting was for first year students to get acquainted with faculty, make new friends with each other, and eat pizza together on a Monday evening.
+With additional discussions and organization led by [Rachel Karchin](https://www.bme.jhu.edu/people/faculty/rachel-karchin/), we streamlined the course structure and established additional side goals for the course in the classroom setting for first year students to get acquainted with faculty, make new friends with each other, and eat pizza together on a Monday evening.

 ---